DaveHogan/davehogan.github.io/content/posts/music/my-piano-journey.md

 Like most beginners, and as I did previously with the guitar, I started learning a few things via Youtube and doing the easy thing of watching Synthesia videos.
 Synthesia is similar to Tablature but with a piano.
 It's a useful tool by helping you visualise what to play without having to read sheet music.
 However it can be a crutch and eventually slow you down.

 I wanted more progress and I wanted to make sure I was learning the "correct way".
-At this point I was about 15 months into learning the piano and I decided I should go down the formal training route and higher a tutor.
+At this point I was about 15 months into learning the piano and I decided I should go down the formal training route and hire a tutor.
 I wanted to learn how to read sheet music and maybe even get a grade.
 Regardless on whether this was a passing hobby, learning to read sheet music would be beneficial for future instruments and just a good skill to have.

 In October 2024, I took up in-person lessons with Roger from [Isle Teach Piano](https://isleteachpiano.co.uk/) and I've been enjoying it.
-Very humbled going back to the most basic of music to actually be able to learn and study a piece.
+Very humbled going back to the most basic music to actually be able to learn and study a piece.
 In the last 3 months, I've been a few grade 1 pieces and now working my way through a couple of grade 2 pieces.
 I like the variety of pieces and the challenge of learning them, the different styles and the different techniques.
 Things I wouldn't have got self-taught.
 So... lots of preamble for essentially to only say follow my journey, if you'd like, on YouTube playlist below.

 ## [My Piano Journey Playlist](https://www.youtube.com/playlist?list=PLboNyaCNE0vgtUk_j4TumMuSeGM5ALdSC)
 [![YouTube logo](/images/youtube.png)](https://www.youtube.com/playlist?list=PLboNyaCNE0vgtUk_j4TumMuSeGM5ALdSC)

 If you're interested in my piano journey and want to see my progress then this is the playlist where I plan to record my progress.
-I wish I recorded my progress more regularly and hope to do so more in the future.
+I wish I had recorded my progress more regularly and I hope to do so more in the future.
 It's an important strategy to see where you're at and how you're progressing.
 I really recommend recording your progress in anything you do.
 I've found sharing with others is a great way to keep you motivated and get feedback.

 The Facebook group [**Adult Piano Beginners**](https://www.facebook.com/groups/1114361552240767) is a great place to share your progress too.
 I posted here for the first time recently and received some really good feedback on my posture.

 ### End Goal?
-I'm not a natural, I probably won't **ever** been a good pianist.
+I'm not a natural, I probably won't **ever** be a good pianist.
 I'm just a guy who loves music and wants to play the piano.
 I enjoy learning and will aim to take grades in the future for both theory and practical.
 There is no end goal or unrealistic achievements.
 Just having fun.